freeCodeCamp/guide/src/pages/git/GUI-options/index.md

 ## List of Git GUI Based Solutions

 * [GitKraken](https://www.gitkraken.com) is a popular Git GUI for Windows, Mac and Linux.
 It is proprietary but free for non-commercial use.
 * [GitHub Desktop](https://desktop.github.com/) is the Git client application provided by GitHub, allowing better integration with GitHub than other solutions.
-It is available for Windows and Mac, but not yet fot Linux.
+It is available for Windows and Mac, but not yet for Linux.
 It is free and open source.
 * [SourceTree](https://www.sourcetreeapp.com/) is another Git GUI for Windows and Mac by Atlassian.
 It has many features such as interactive rebase, designed to make using Git easier for beginners.